MatMoore/practice-app/README.md

 How to run
 ----------
-Build the web app
+Build the web app: `grunt build`
-    grunt build

-Serve the REST API to /api and web app to /static
+Serve the REST API to /api and web app to /static:

     ./manage.py runserver